narasimha3679/splitBuddy_backend/BALANCE_FEATURES.md

 - **Zero balance**: No outstanding balance between user and friend

 ### Friend Expense Calculation
-- Only considers expenses where both users are participants and the source is 'FRIEND'
+- Considers all expenses where both users are participants (regardless of source - FRIEND, GROUP, or mixed)
 - Calculates individual balances based on who paid for each expense
 - Provides a complete list of shared expenses for transparency